|We couldn’t believe how “cheap” the drinks are at Watergat. The total cost for a beer for Tom and glass of white wine for me ZAR 38, (US $3.21).|

 |On the way to the petrol station…|

-When Sandra and Paul stopped by a week ago Wednesday for happy hour, they told us about a weekly event in Marloth Park…the pool playing tournament that begins at 5:30 pm at the Watergat Restaurant in the Marlothi Shopping Center.
+When Sandra and Paul stopped by a week ago Wednesday for happy hour, they told us about a weekly event in Marloth Park when the pool playing tournament begins at 5:30 pm at the Watergat Restaurant in the Marlothi Shopping Center.

-Watergat is a pub/casual dining establishment known more for its social gatherings and pub atmosphere than as a popular dining establishment.
+Watergat is a pub/casual dining establishment known more for its social gatherings and pub atmosphere than popular dining.
 The food is good, not great.
-With few restaurants directly in Marloth Park, those diners hankering for a convenient dinner out often go to Jabula as their first choice due to a fun atmosphere and great food.
+With few restaurants directly in Marloth Park, those diners hankering for a convenient dinner out often go to Jabula as their first choice due to its fun atmosphere and great food.

 |Tom was intently listening to the conversation at our table.|

 Phumala, a more quiet establishment with a nice bar and plenty of seating area with good, not great food; Watergat, as mentioned above and the Tin Shak (we’ve never tried this one).

 Another restaurant we’ve yet to try during this stay in the park is Marloth Park Amazing River View, located directly on the Crocodile River.
 We’d tried four years ago and found the food acceptable, the location exquisite.

 |Sandra, and her husband Paul, who live two doors from us, is a Marloth Park Honorary Ranger and now have become friends after we met at snake school.|